Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Optimized Cold Start for Multimodal Reasoning

 The results in Figure~\ref{fig:text-embedding} reveal that models trained with text-only cold start data exhibit substantial improvements in both textual and multimodal reasoning tasks.
 In contrast, models trained solely on multimodal datasets, such as Vision-R1 and R1-One-Vision, show limited gains in both multimodal and textual reasoning.
 This suggests that the complexity and patterns presented by textual cold start data may better stimulate the models' reasoning capabilities.

-To further investigate this observation, we perform an analysis using a subset of 100 examples sampled from the Vision-R1~\cite{visionr1} and DeepMath~\cite{he2025deepmath103klargescalechallengingdecontaminated} datasets.
-Specifically, we analyze the response lengths and pass rates of the doubao-1.5-thinking-pro-vision model~\cite{seed2025seed1} on these samples.
+To further investigate this observation, we perform an analysis using a subset of 100 examples sampled from the Vision-R1~\citep{visionr1} and DeepMath~\citep{he2025deepmath103klargescalechallengingdecontaminated} datasets.
+Specifically, we analyze the response lengths and pass rates of the doubao-1.5-thinking-pro-vision model~\citep{seed2025seed1} on these samples.
 Responses to textual prompts from DeepMath averaged 8,207.76 tokens, which is substantially longer than the 821.48 tokens generated in response to multimodal prompts from Vision-R1.
-Moreover, the pass rate for Vision-R1 is 96.00\%, whereas DeepMath achieve a pass rate of only 75.0\%.
+Moreover, the pass rate for Vision-R1 is 96.00\%, whereas DeepMath achieves a pass rate of only 75.0\%.
 These findings further indicate that current multimodal cold start datasets may lack sufficient complexity to inspire advanced reasoning capabilities of reasoning models.
-It indicates that existing multimodal cold start datasets in the community may not be sufficiently challenging to enhance the complex reasoning capabilities and generalization of policy models, \ie they may not provide effective initial strategies during cold start training.
-Therefore, it is desirable to develop a data curation pipeline for multimodal policy model to improve the generalization capabilities.
+Therefore, in this paper, we adopt textual-only data for the cold start stage.